 Nucleic acids - types and forms (A, B, C and Z) of DNA.
 Watson-Crick model-Primary, secondary and tertiary structures of DNA.
 Triple helix and quadruplex DNA.
 Mitochondrial and chloroplast DNA.
-DNA supercoiling (calculation of Writhe, linking and twist number).
 Determination of nucleic acid sequences by Maxam Gilbert and Sanger's methods.
 Forces stabilizing nucleic acid structure.
 Properties of DNA and RNA.
-C-value, C-value paradox,

-Cot curve.
 Structure and role of nucleotides in cellular communications.
-Major and minor classes of RNA, their structure and biological functions .
+Major and minorclasses of RNA, their structure and biological functions .
 (18 hours)